NEW FEATURE!! Writing Challenges!! This one is called Writer’s Prompt.

 The snow drives fast and hard as I watch it circle around me in torrents driven by my breath.
-The ground is covered in snow flakes each different from the other.
+The ground is covered in snowflakes each different from the other.
 Unique in their own individuality and yet they mesh together to form a solid structure.
 Weak on their own and strong united.

-The glitter of the snow that floats off my breath is blinding as it drives forward, covering everything in its path with absolute cold that pushes the instinct of hibernation for all things plant and animal.
+The glitter of the snow that floats off my breath is blinding as it drives forward, covering everything in its path with an absolute cold that pushes the instinct of hibernation for all things plant and animal.
 Icy fingers touch upon the branches of trees born naked and bare from the fall winds.
-The last few leaves shaken away by the ice that forms to replace them.
+The last few leaves shook away by the ice that forms to replace them.

 The huffing of cold people as they pull themselves closer in their synthetic skins, trying to stay warm in the winds of a winter storm come to my ears in snippets with the winds of the storm.
-I watch as they bustle past, jostling in the driving snow for their destinations, for warmth they so desperately seek out.
+I watch as they bustle past, jostling in the driving snow for their destinations, for the warmth they so desperately seek out.
 The wind howls again through the naked forests around the little town, sounding off to remind the people that winter is here and here to stay whether they like it or not.

-Cars zip by with the back splash of slush and sand.
+Cars zip by with the backsplash of slush and sand.
 Sending up rivulets of dirty snow onto the sidewalks and bearing a new layer of ice on them.
 A plow goes by with a scraping sound and the mechanical undertones of the diesel engine.
 I watch as the roves of the houses bow slightly with their weight of snow and the wind howls across the eves bemoaning its protest to the slew of people without being truly heard by them.